5 Steps to Begin Your Investing Journey

 - Analysts, or those people who follow stocks and publish opinions on them, disagree, and are increasing their profit projections at the highest rate in 6 years.
 This is where the skepticism should come into play.
 This conflict means someone is wrong, but who?
 Perhaps both are right and yet both are wrong.
 The truth likely lies somewhere in between.

 - A growing economy and corporate tax reform have benefited companies but trade war activity makes for an uncertain outlook.
 To illustrate uncertainty, reporting companies have seen the most volatile trading in two years immediately after announcing earnings results.
 However, it appears this trading reaction could be the result of poor understanding of the effects of the recent tax reform legislation and clouds the visibility for accurately forecasting future earnings.
-Therefore, the The possibility that something will deviate from its expected or average value, including both good and bad results. merely highlights poor forecasting abilities, not necessarily anything indicative of market direction.
+Therefore, the volatility merely highlights poor forecasting abilities, not necessarily anything indicative of market direction.

 - A lot of positive developments exist to push markets higher but looming risks serve to temper optimism usually present with such strong earnings growth.
 Bottom line: there doesn’t appear to be a strong case for a plummeting market but neither for a sustained rally.